 - Penalties in Texas for Leaving the Scene of an Accident

 Death or Injury – Under section 550.021 of the Texas Transportation Code, anyone who was a driver in an accident involving death or personal injury is required to stop their car at the scene of the accident, or as close as possible to the scene, without obstructing more traffic than necessary, and remain at the scene of the accident until necessary information has been exchanged.
 If the individual did not stop at the scene of the accident, they are required to return to the accident location to provide their information.

 Property Damage – According to section 550.022 of the Texas Transportation Code, any driver who has been involved in an accident resulting in property damage is required stop their vehicle at the scene of the accident or as close to the scene as possible without obstructing more traffic than necessary and remain at the scene of the accident until the required information has been given to law enforcement officers.

 If a driver in Texas has hit a parked car, they are required to find the owner of the car that was hit.
 If they are unable to find the owner, they are required to leave a note in a noticeable place with their name and address, according to Tex.
 Transp.
 Code § 550.024.

-Under section 550.023 of the Texas Transportation Code, drivers involved in any accident causing death, bodily injury or property damage must give the following information to anyone injured by the accident, anyone whose property was damaged, or the driver of the other vehicle:
+Under section 550.023 of the Texas Transportation Code, drivers involved in an accident causing death, bodily injury, or property damage must give the following information to anyone injured by the accident, anyone whose property was damaged, or the driver of the other vehicle: